learn-co-curriculum/dsc-stat-distributions-use-cases/README.md

 <img src="images/weather_pdf.png" width="400">

 Note that instead of bars, which we had for the dice example, we have _continuous_ lines here.
-Our distribution is a **continuous distribution**, because temperature is a continuous value (we can have a temperature of 80 degrees, of 80.5 degrees, of 80.0034 degrees, etc.).
+Our distribution is a **continuous distribution** because temperature is a continuous value (we can have a temperature of 80 degrees, of 80.5 degrees, of 80.0034 degrees, etc.).

 ### Discrete vs Continuous Distributions